-Patient positioning for TMJ Open > Laser Beam Aligning > Xray Exposure > Patient positioning for TMJ Close > Laser Beam Aligning > X-ray Exposure
+Patient positioning for TMJ Open > Laser Beam Aligning > X-ray Exposure > Patient positioning for TMJ Close > Laser Beam Aligning > X-ray Exposure

-- 1. "Do you want to capture a TMJ Close image?" message will appear when the TMJ Open mode is completed.
-Press/Click OK button to begin TMJ Close mode. - 2.
+- "Do you want to capture a TMJ Close image?" message will appear when the TMJ Open mode is completed.
+Press/Click the OK button to begin TMJ Close mode. - 2.
 Guide the patient to a chair (sold separately) in the center of the equipment. - 3.
-Adjust the instrument to the patient's sitting height using the Column UP/DOWN on the Handle frame or the optional UP/DOWN switch.
+Guide the patient to sit in the center of the equipment